Written by Richard Perry

 Deposit Methods

-To open an account with AvaTrade there is a minimum deposit of 100 base currency:
+To open a live account with AvaTrade, you must meet the minimum deposit requirement of 100 units in your base currency:

-• AUD account – A$100 (only available to Australian clients)
+• AUD-Denominated Account – AU$100 (only available to Australian clients)

-AvaTrade also recommends that you have at least 1000 to 2000 of preferred base currency to enjoy the full range of products on offer.
+AvaTrade also recommends that you deposit at least 1,000 to 2,000 units in your preferred base currency to adequately enjoy the full range of products on offer.

-With regards to depositing funds, AvaTrade does not charge for deposits.
-This is fairly standard but is always important to confirm.
-There are several methods that you can fund your account:
+The broker does not charge additional fees for depositing.
+This is a fairly standard practice but is always important to confirm in advance.
+There are several methods you can use to fund your account:

 • Debit/Credit Card

-• Wire Transfer – note this can take up to 7 business days to clear into your account
+• Wire Transfer – note that it may take up to 7 business days for the funds to reflect in your balance.

-• e-Wallet (such as PayPal, Skrill, Webmoney, Neteller) – although this is not available for Australian or EU clients
+• E-Wallet (such as PayPal, Skrill, Webmoney, or Neteller) – this solution is unavailable to Australian or EU clients.

-Wire TransferCan take up to 7 business daysDepending upon bank and country
+Wire TransferCan take up to 7 business daysProcessing times depend on your bank and country

-e-WalletWithin 24 hoursNot available to EU or Australian clients
+E-WalletWithin 24 hoursNot available to EU or Australian customers

-The process is simple, just click on the “Deposit” section of your account and select the method you would like to use.
+The funding process is simple – just click on the “Deposit” section of your account and select the method you would like to use.

 Deposit Methods

-• Fast clearing of funds for credit card and e-Wallets
+• Fast clearing of funds for credit-card and e-wallet deposits

 Withdrawal Methods

-Due to international anti-money laundering regulations, the method of withdrawal has to be the same as the payment method that the account was funded.
-You must withdraw up to 200% of your deposit (i.e. your total deposit plus 100% profit on top).
-After that, you can withdraw to a different method.
+Due to international anti-money laundering requirements, the method of withdrawal has to be the same as the payment solution you used to fund your account.
+You must withdraw up to 200% of your deposit (your total deposit plus 100% profit on top).
+After that, you can switch to a different withdrawal method.

 Withdrawal Methods